jbudynek/wordle/README.md

   -h, --help            show this help message and exit -n NB_LETTERS, --nb_letters NB_LETTERS
-                        number of letters in the word to guess, default: 5 -l LANG, --lang LANG  language of the game (default = en, supports fr and en)
+                        number of letters in the word to guess, default: 5 -l LANG, --lang LANG  language of the game (default = en, supports fr, en and primes)
 ```